 There’s more at this link about how to improvise yoga props around home, or where to buy them off the shelf

 At Flametree, chairs are used in many different classes and levels.
 There is also one class each week that is more dedicated to yoga with a chair.
-It’s on Saturdays, and is a so-called Special Focus class by the name of Gentle & Chair Yoga.
+It’s on Sundays, and is a so-called Special Focus class by the name of Gentle & Chair Yoga.
 The class is ALL LEVEL (Beginner & Non-Beginner Class).